 Cook, Herbert Francis

-This biography was written by Heather E. Lindauer and was first published in the Dictionary of New Zealand Biography Volume 3, 1996
+This biography, written by Heather E. Lindauer, was first published in the Dictionary of New Zealand Biography in 1996.

 Schooling must have been erratic.
 As a young man Herbert (Bert) purchased a set of school books and educated himself.
 George went to Auckland Grammar School, but also sailed with his father, and met Bully Hayes, the pirate and blackbirder, in the Pacific islands.
 In the 1920s and 1930s he wrote articles for the New Zealand Herald under the pen-name 'Lone-Hander', recording information on his early life, whaling and local history.